 Risks Associated With Low Platelet Count

-It is important that you know the risk of low platelet count if your levels are lower than normal platelet count.
+It is important that you know the risk of low platelet count if your levels are lower than the normal platelet count.
 Usually, people with low platelet count will bleed profusely even from a small injury as the blood will not clot in the way it should.
 It takes time for the blood to clot and meanwhile blood loss will take place.

 In major injuries or during surgery, low platelet count can prove to be fatal.
 Moreover, low platelet count might also be a signal for some dangerous diseases that are making a home in the body.
-Get to a doctor and know about how to maintain healthy and normal platelet count for a healthy life.
+Get to a doctor and know about how to maintain a normal platelet count for a healthy life.

 Medically Reviewed By